West Virginia State University: Instrumental ensembles

 In the mid-late 1990s, the band saw a period of resurgence under the direction of Chris Card.
 From 1995 until 2000, the band had an enrollment of between 35 and 50 members.
 Many of the members during this time period were scholarship recipients, and the band often contained 5-10 veterans or active members of Drum Corps International.
 The band was known for its small size and huge sound.
-The band marches in a "corps-style" fashion, the only band of its type at an HBCU, as most have a "show-style" band.
+The band marches in a "corps-style" fashion, which features a heel-toe step with instruments angled towards the pressbox (which only Mississippi Valley State University was previously doing among HBCU bands at the time), whereas most HBCU bands marching in a tradition high-stepping style similar to what the Big 10 bands were known for doing in previous decades.
 The band tries to do a different marching show at every home football game, with the exception of homecoming.

 The Yellow Jacket Marching Band, also known as the "Marching Swarm", performs in one parade unless invited to others: the WVSU Homecoming Parade.
 In 2018, the band performed in Welch, WV's 100th Veteran's Day Parade, the longest ongoing Veteran's Day parade in the nation.
 The band has also played for the president's "State of the University Address", the Founder's Day ceremony, and previously annually for WVSU's ROTC Hall of Fame Ceremony.
 They have served as the exhibition band at high school marching band festivals, including Nicholas County's Mountain Band Spectacular (2008–2010), Poca High School's Heritage Day Festival in Poca (2009–2016, 2018), the 2013 WV Marching Band Invitational in Charleston, the 2015 Sissonville High School Cavalcade of Bands Band Festival in Sissonville, and the Boone County Coal Classic, hosted by Scott High School in Madison (2018–2019).
 On October 12, 2013, WVSU, in co-sponsorship with the St. Albans High School Music Department, hosted the Cavalcade of Bands Southwest Regional Band Festival, and hosted it again in 2014.
 In 2008, the band was invited to go to Chicago with the football team for the Chicago Football Classic to participate in the Battle of the Bands competition; the only competition the band has competed in.